Aayzie/forsens-giftbox-lidl-extension/README.md

 - You may post issues/bugs you encounter in the [Issues section](https://github.com/Aayzie/forsens-giftbox-lidl-extension/issues) of this github page.
 I will try to fix them as soon as possible :)
   - Please include the browser you were using when you encountered the bug, as well as what you did before it happened.
 Ty :)

+- Regarding the 'browser history' permission that this extension requires:
+  - If you've noticed, when you visit another video on YouTube, it doesn't actually load a new page, but rather it just changes the url and the contents of the current page.
+Because of this, the extension needs to detect if the url has changed or not, so that it can detect whether the user has clicked on a different vid.
+This is used for updating the rich description, detecting whether it's a giftbox video or not, reinitializing the emotes on comments, etc.